Vyral/base-template/_posts/2018-06-28-have-questions-about-down-payment-assistance-we-have-answers.md

 {% include youtube.html %}

-If you are a homebuyer in our market and are curious about down payment assistance, here are a few common questions we get asked about this topic that Damon Sorrell of Academy Mortgage was gracious enough to stop by and answer for us.&nbsp;
+If you are a homebuyer in our market and are curious about down payment assistance, we've got you covered.
+Damon Sorrell of Academy Mortgage was gracious enough to stop by and answer a few common questions on this subject for us, so we'd like to share his responses with you today.&nbsp;

 **What down payment assistance programs does Academy Mortgage offer?**